Topo-Geometric Analysis of Variability in Point Clouds using Persistence Landscapes: Introduction

-To our knowledge, this is the first work in TDA literature to establish a concrete link between misalignment of persistence landscapes to noise in persistence diagrams.
-The only other related work we are aware of, although unrelated to use of persistence landscapes, is by \cite{yoon2020persistence} who use a multiscale approach by allowing each ball $B_{x_i}(t_i)$ to have a possibly different radius $t_i$.
-In a certain sense, our approach in \emph{determining} an optimal rate of increase of $t$, given by $\gamma(t)$, falls between the standard approach of fixing a $t$ for each $x_i$ and having $t$ change with $x_i$.
+To the best of our knowledge, this is the first work in the literature to establish a concrete link between misalignment of persistence landscapes, and topological noise in persistence diagrams.
+However, in a certain sense, our approach in \emph{determining} an optimal rate of increase of $t$, given by $\gamma(t)$, falls between the standard approach of fixing a $t$ for each $x_i$ and having $t$ change with $x_i$, as with a multiscale approach that allows each ball $B_{x_i}(t_i)$ to have a possibly different radius $t_i$ \citep{yoon2020persistence}.

+The remainder of the paper is organized as follows.
+In Section \ref{sec:methods}, we further motivate alignment of persistence landscapes and provide technical details of our approach.
+In Section \ref{sec:simulations}, we use simulation studies to illustrate the importance of amplitude-phase separation in persistence landscapes for topological denoising.
+In Sections \ref{sec:brainEg} and \ref{sec:gleason}, we analyze the brain artery tree \cite{bendich_2016} and prostate cancer \cite{berry_2020} datasets, respectively.
+In both cases, we focus on the scientific questions that motivated the two studies, and illustrate the benefits and novel insights gained from separate statistical analysis of the amplitude and phase components of persistence landscapes.
+In Section \ref{sec:Discussion}, we provide a short discussion.
+Appendices A-C in the supplement contain additional simulated examples and real data analysis results.